VladislavUstinov/CloudPhotosApp/README.md

 PS The following views are useless, I didn't delete them only because they serve as some examples to me: /photos_old, /login_old, /news, /test.

+PPS The application can not be called completely rest full, because some data between View and Controller is transfered via @ModelAttribute FoldersPhotosDTO (Data transfer object), not via @RequestBody.